ebiwd/EBI-Framework/README.md

 A short list of concerns that need to be kept in mind during the dev process.

 - Handling non text-centric web applications/services: need to ensure that audience is considered/brought into fold
   - Design pattern library/kitchen sink is potential mitigation
 - There are generally several flavours of any visual tooling, a stronger pattern library would be helpful
 - Table functionality is generally very simple; it seems guidance could help push this forward
 - Mobile and widescreen support is generally weak throughout
 - Layouts are simple/weak/inconsistent; templates and samples would help
-- Must be concious to supply enough vital documentation/patterns, but without recreating the Foundation documentation
+- Must be conscious to supply enough vital documentation/patterns, but without recreating the Foundation documentation
 - Do we keep documentation as one long file, or split into multiple...
 - Presently sample code blocks are kept to a minimum to keep the document shorter and increase our flexibility -- as our audience is devs, we may not need code samples at all, as code source should suffice?
 - Many of the color palette tags ( .primary-*, .secondary-a-*, .secondary-b-*, .complement-* ) appear to have no usage (wget + grep) and could likely be removed from the base style sheets.
 We should survey, pilot in alpha.
-- Standardised feeback capturing
+- Standardised feedback capturing

 ## Roadmap
 - v1.2: Guidance and templates for wide-screen content engagements;